 Devastating storms, runoffs from early snowmelt, and rising rivers can happen when you least expect them.
-Floods are the most common natural disaster in the United States, and many properties have some risk of flooding.
+Floods are the most common natural disaster in the North Bend, and many properties have some risk of flooding.
 Being prepared now could not only save lives, but also reduce the emotional toll and property damages that may come with disaster.

 Landowners can apply for a floodplain development permit at Public Works.
 Regulations for development within the SFHA are found within NBMC 14.08.